The Text-to-SQL Accuracy Cliff: Why Deterministic Compilers Beat LLM Guessing

 A note on the numbers

-Every figure is the cited source's own published claim, linked inline, as of 11 June 2026.
-Benchmarks are dataset-specific and several evaluation sets are small (dbt: 11 questions; Snowflake: 150); leaderboard entries are vendor self-reported.
+Every figure is the cited source's own published claim as of June 2026.
+Benchmarks are dataset-specific and several evaluation sets are small (dbt: 11 questions; Snowflake: 150) or vendor-run (AtScale's NLQ benchmark); Spider 2.0 leaderboard entries above the raw-model baseline are agentic scaffolds, often self-reported.
+BEAVER's near-zero figures are off-the-shelf 1-shot results from the published paper (arXiv:2409.02038); the expanded 9,128-query dataset on the project page does not yet publish populated leaderboard scores.
 Treat the figures as evidence of a directional pattern, not universal constants.
-This page is reviewed quarterly.